the-events-calendar/the-events-calendar/readme.txt

 * Tweak -  Drop the order from the query WPML linked query as it is set later in the method, thanks to dgwatkins for the PR [110459]
 * Add - Allow filtering events, in REST API requests, by `post_parent` [94326]
 * Add - Allow filtering events, in REST API requests, by their post ID with `include` [94326]
+* Fix - Correctly import and set Organizers for iCal and ICS files Event Aggregator imports [96059]

 = [4.6.21] 2018-07-31 =